 If you or your family member is facing a criminal charge, it’s critical to hire an experienced attorney to protect your freedom.
 At the Westbrook Law Firm, our dedicated legal team can guide you through the Texas criminal justice system and aggressively defend you against the State’s allegations.

 Based in Houston, Texas, the Westbrook Law Firm defends individuals charged with a range of misdemeanor and felony crimes.
 We know that good people sometimes find themselves in bad situations and that you’re going through a very stressful time in your life.
 You don’t have to carry that legal burden by yourself.
 We are here to represent you.
 We have helped a number of individuals in similar situations.

 If you want a Houston criminal defense attorney who will fight hard for your legal rights, contact attorney Nicholas Westbrook today.
-The initial consultation is free and confidential.
+The initial consultation is confidential.

 Do You Need a Criminal Defense Lawyer?

 If you have been charged with a misdemeanor or felony in Texas, you should take the matter seriously.
 A conviction could have devastating and long-lasting effects on your life and ability to gain employment.
 Depending on the offense, a conviction could cost you thousands of dollars and lead to jail or prison time.

 If you have been charged with a criminal offense in Houston or the surrounding areas, you need a knowledgeable criminal defense attorney to investigate the charges and defend you.
 The Westbrook Law Firm defends individuals who have been charged with misdemeanors and felonies including drug offenses, theft crimes, domestic violence, sex crimes, assault and other violent crimes, as well as probation violations.